kjmcgrinder/Bits-N-Bytes/README.md

 <b>Documents:</b>

 &emsp;Contains files detailing the project requirements.
+When working on this project, cross completed tasks off of the TODO List located here.

 <b>Presentations:</b>